Northern Properties Stewardship Plan (NPSP)

 Why does Thornton own properties in Weld and Larimer Counties?

-The City of Thornton acquired approximately 21,000 acres of agricultural land and associated water rights in the mid-1980s, with the intention to transfer the agricultural water rights to municipal use.
+The City of Thornton acquired approximately 21,000 acres of agricultural land and associated water rights in the mid-1980s intending to transfer the agricultural water rights to municipal use.
 As Thornton grows, it needs to secure water for its future population.
 In the 1990s, that transfer decree was secured.

-Today, Thornton still owns about 18,000 acres of land primarily in Weld County, with additional acreage in Larimer County, which has been leased by Thornton for agricultural use since the acquisitions.
-In 2025, Thornton expects it will have met the prerequisites established by the decree to initiate water transfers, which will bring that water to the City of Thornton.
-These transfers will scale up between 2025 and 2065.
+Thornton still owns about 18,000 acres of land, primarily in Weld County, with additional acreage in Larimer County, which Thornton has leased for agricultural use since the acquisitions.
+In 2027, Thornton expects it will have met the prerequisites established by the decree to initiate water transfers, which will bring that water to the City of Thornton.
+These transfers will scale up between 2027 and 2065.

 Why does Thornton need to develop a plan for land outside its city boundaries?

 Because Thornton purchased water and land in Weld and Larimer counties, the NPSP is a roadmap for Thornton to responsibly manage that land once the water is transferred to municipal use.

 The Stewardship Plan is a vision for management and future land use of 18,000 acres--an integral amount of property for the local communities, including Ault, Pierce, Windsor, Severance, Greeley, and Timnath--within the parameters of Thornton's water decree, which includes re-vegetation; dryland farming; and/or suitable non-agricultural uses.